Speech and Hearing Sciences

 Led by a faculty advisor, NSSLHA offers community panel-based educational sessions known as “Ed Nights”, open to all students on the WSU Health Sciences Spokane campus, which address a variety of topics related to communication disorders and various health conditions.
 These sessions are supported by participating interdisciplinary healthcare professionals sharing their experiences in clinical practice.
 As part of their philanthropy efforts supporting the community, NSSLHA holds fundraisers to support organizations serving individuals with communication disorders across the lifespan.
 NSSLHA has donated funds to organizations such as the HOPE School, the Stuttering Foundation of America, the Isaac Foundation, the Northwest Autism Center, Vanessa Beehan Crisis Nursery, Ogden Hall, and many other community partners.

-Alumni and Giving
+Giving

 The Department of Speech and Hearing Sciences is proud of the students who have graduated from our academic programs.
 We want to hear from our alumni, and in turn, want our alumni to know what is happening with us in Spokane and beyond.